 - Increased goal striving, well-being, hope, with gains maintained up to 30 weeks, reported by Grant and Green with University of Wollongong colleague Lindsay G. Oades.

-This last effect, increased hope is crucial to pursue any goal, according to University of Kansas’s C.R.
+Increased hope is crucial to pursue any goal, according to University of Kansas’s C.R.
 Snyder, Scott T. Michael of University of Washington, and Ohio State’s Jennifer Cheavens.

 Individuals seeking change must be able to: